 But there are examples of braided rivers throughout much of the United States, such as the White River in Washington and the Platte River and several of its tributaries as they flows through Nebraska.

 There are also several braided rivers in Europe, many located in Northern Italy, draining from the Alps to the sea.
 While more still are found in Russia and Sweden.
 Finally, braided Rivers exist in Asia, often draining from the Himalayas.
-Many of which do contain trout, either natural or introduced.
+Many of these do contain trout, either natural or introduced.

 What species of trout live in Braided Rivers